Ștefana Velisar Teodoreanu: Communist clampdown and translation work

 As a novelist, Velisar was published again after the coup of August 1944, with Acasă ("Home", 1947).
 Also centered on a woman protagonist, it was noted by critic Liana Cozea for its "cruelty [...] doubled by understanding and sad compassion".
 At the time, her marriage to Teodoreanu was becoming strained, as he became known for his sexual escapades, then fell passionately in love with Bessarabian actress Nadia Gray.
 Gray did not answer to his advances, which caused Teodoreanu to start drinking heavily.

 By then, both Teodoreanus were witnessing with worry the rise of the Romanian Communist Party.
 Around 1946, their home on Romulus Street was hosting members of the National Liberal Party and other anti-communists, including Mihail Fărcășanu and their godson, Dinu Pillat; it was the last Romanian domicile of Fărcășanu and wife Pia before they defected to the West.
 Velisar and the Delavranceas also aided another defector, the young literary critic Monica Lovinescu, giving her recommendations and credentials to use in Paris.
 The couple's house was eventually confiscated during the 1947 nationalizations.
 A cousin of the Teodoreanus, Alexandru Teodoreanu, was arrested for "high treason" in 1948.
-Ionel visited him at Uranus prison, and defended him in court, but Alexandru was sentenced and sent to Aiud.
+Ionel visited him at Uranus prison, and defended him in court, but Alexandru was sentenced and sent to Aiud Prison.

 The Romanian communist regime allowed Velisar to write, but she was forced to adapt to the new political requirements; her husband, singled out for political elements in his wartime works, was banned by communist censorship.
 Like her marginalized brother in law, she became a translator.
 In the 1950s, she authored collaborative translations of Russian literature: in 1953, a collection of Russian fairy tales, with Xenia Stroe; in 1955, Alexey Morozov's short prose, with Domnica Curtoglu; in 1955, Oblomov by Ivan Goncharov, with Tatiana Berindei, and other such versions from Tolstoy, Turgenev, and Dmitry Mamin-Sibiryak; in 1956, stories by Maxim Gorky, with Ada Steinberg.
 Harassed by the communist authorities, her husband died unexpectedly during the blizzard of 1954.
 Velisar was devastated when, after the funeral, she discovered poems of his attesting a lengthy affair with another woman.
 The funeral was attended by Vintilă Russu-Șirianu and Vlaicu Bârna.
 The latter, who represented the Romanian Writers' Union at the service, later recalled that Velisar and her two sons were living in dignified poverty.

 In 1957, with Sergiu Dan and Irina Andreescu, Velisar translated from Semen Podyachev.
 In 1958, she and Sirag Căscanian produced a Romanian version of Aram Ghanalanyan's Armenian folk tales.
 The following year, Velisar completed Anna Karenina (on which she worked with Mihail Sevastos and I. Popovici) and Resurrection (with Ludmila Vidrașcu); then returned with versions of Vsevolod Garshin's "Four Days" (in 1962, again with Xenia Stroe), and Leonid Andreyev's novellas (with Isabella Dumbravă, 1963).
 In 1959, Păstorel was eventually arrested for his clandestine literature, implicated in the show trial of Constantin Noica (alongside Dinu Pillat), and held for three years at Aiud and Gherla prisons.